-We are delighted to announce that we have been awarded a Wellcome Research Enrichment – Public Engagement grant for a 2-year public engagement and impact project.
+We were awarded a Wellcome Research Enrichment – Public Engagement grant for a 2-year public engagement and impact project.

 Our project director Jana Funke took part in a Post-Show Panel of a performance of The Cause, a play about the history of women’s suffrage, from Dreadnought SouthWest.
 The panel also featured Julia Neville (Historian) and Playwright Natalie McGrath.
 Chaired by Josie Sutcliffe.